Leren Koffie Zetten Op De Espresso Machine!

 Nothing makes me grumpier than a lukewarm cup of coffee .
 And who wants a speck of dirt or fruit fly in their cortado?

 Almost every espresso machine also has a hot water tap .
-Sometimes that is a tap, sometimes a spout that comes from the bottom of the machine, and sometimes it is a position on the steam wand.
+Sometimes it’s a tap, sometimes it’s a spout that comes out of the bottom of the machine, and sometimes it’s a setting on the steam wand.

 Pre-rinsing your coffee cup has two advantages .
-First, the hot water preheats your cup.
-This will prevent some of the heat from your espresso from dissipating into your cup, resulting in the correct temperature of your coffee.
-Secondly, you also rinse away dust, dirt and grime from your cup with the hot water.
-So tasty!
-Don't forget to throw away the water from your cup before pouring your delicious espresso into your cup.
+First, the hot water ensures that your cup is pre-heated .
+This means that some of the heat from your espresso will not be lost in your cup, resulting in the correct temperature of your coffee.
+Second, the hot water also rinses away dust, dirt and grime from your cup.
+How tasty!
+Don't forget to throw away the water from your cup before you let your delicious espresso run into your cup.

 Tip 6.
 Waiting is burning.

-In this golden coffee tip we discuss a frequently performed barista action that results in lower coffee quality.
-The coffee is ground, tamped and the portafilter is rotated into the espresso machine group.
+In this golden coffee tip we discuss a frequently performed barista action that results in a lower coffee quality.
+The coffee is ground, tamped and the portafilter is turned in the espresso machine group.
 And then the waiting begins.
-Cups are picked up and rinsed.
-The milk jug is used to make a delicious café latte .
+Cups are grabbed and rinsed.
+The milk jug is brought out to make a delicious café latte .
 The new carton of milk is opened.
-The saucer is set up and the cookies are taken.
-And only then is the cup placed under the filter holder and the water button is pressed to begin the extraction.
-What's not going well here?
+The saucer is prepared and the cookies are brought out.
+And only then is the cup placed under the filter holder and the water button pressed to start the extraction.
+What is going wrong here?

-People often forget that the group from which the water comes is a hot group.
+It is often forgotten that the group from which the water comes is a hot group.

-Today's espresso machines preheat the group with special internal water tubes to prevent heat loss.
+Today’s espresso machines preheat the group with special internal water tubes to prevent heat loss.
 But when a group is hot (think 90 to 96 degrees), it affects the freshly ground coffee waiting in the group.
-The top layer of coffee in the filter holder burns while the water is not yet running through.
+The top layer of coffee in the portafilter burns during the time that the water is not yet flowing through.
 And we read in tip 3 that burnt coffee gives off bitter notes .
-Therefore, always ensure that there is as little time as possible between screwing in your portafilter in your group and starting your espresso extraction.
+Therefore, always make sure that there is as little time as possible between screwing in your portafilter in your group and starting your espresso extraction.

 I prepare everything so that the barista actions from grinding coffee to extraction can be carried out one after the other, without interruption.

-So make sure that the preparations are done first, after which you have all the time to carry out the espresso preparation operations 'in one movement'.
+So make sure that the preparations are done first, after which you have all the time to perform the espresso preparation steps 'in one go'.

 Tip 7.
 First coffee, then milk.

 This tip is especially for the milk drink lovers among us.
-How nice is it to make a delicious cappuccino or cafe latte with oat milk, coconut milk or just 'good old' whole milk.
-And how about the Latte Macchiato?
+How nice is it to make a delicious cappuccino or cafe latte with oat milk, coconut milk or just 'good old' full-fat milk.
+And what do you think of the Latte Macchiato?
 Milk heaven!!

-I am often asked what should be done first: making the espresso or frothing the milk.
+I often get asked what should happen first: making the espresso or frothing the milk.

 My advice is to always make the espresso first .
-When you froth milk and leave it to do something else (like making your espresso), gravity goes to work.
-Gravity pulls the liquid milk and the milk foam apart.
-This means you only pour liquid milk, and the foam layer remains like an island at the top of the milk jug.
+When you froth milk and leave it to do something else (like making your espresso), gravity gets to work.
+Gravity pulls the liquid milk and the milk froth apart.
+This means you only pour liquid milk, and the froth remains like an island at the top of the milk jug.

-That is why it is best to reverse the method.
+That's why it's best to reverse the procedure.
 Preheat your cup and make your espresso.
-This will definitely stay warm for a while.
+It will stay warm for quite a while.

-Then froth your milk and try to pour your milk into your espresso as quickly as possible.
-This way you get your favorite, full and creamy cappuccino or other milk drink.
+Then froth your milk and try to pour your milk into your espresso as fast as possible.
+This way you will get your favorite, full and creamy cappuccino or other milk drink.

 Tip 8: Dirty is not clean.

 The last tip is a common action that is forgotten.
-Imagine having to perform ten steps to make your cappuccino .
+Imagine that you have to perform ten steps to make your cappuccino .
 Grinding, tamping, foaming, preheating and so on.
-And now suppose that steps 3, 4 and 5 are performed less well.
-Then your end result is a coffee drink with a grade of 7.
-But if you carry out all steps carefully and correctly, you have a chance of ending up with a grade of 10 more often!
+Now suppose that steps 3, 4 and 5 are performed less well.
+Then your end result is a coffee drink with a number 7.
+But if you perform all the steps accurately and correctly, you have a chance of ending up with a number 10 more often!

-This last tip fits in with the list: carry out all your actions correctly.
+This last tip fits into the series: perform all your actions correctly.

-What I see happening a lot is that coffee lovers do not clean the steam wand after frothing milk.
-Remains of stuck milk collect on the steam wand.
-This results in less powerful steam because the steam holes become clogged .
-And the caked-on milk also releases particles into a new, full, fresh milk jug.
-For high-quality coffee preparation, it is important to perform every action correctly.
+What I often see happening is that coffee lovers do not clean the steam pipe after frothing milk.
+Residues of caked milk collect on the steam pipe.
+This results in less powerful steam , because the steam holes become clogged .
+And the caked milk also releases particles into a new full fresh milk jug.
+For a high-quality coffee preparation it is important to perform each action correctly.

 Make your coffee preparation a ritual, a special coffee moment in the morning, afternoon or evening.
-Think less in terms of "I'm going to make a quick cup of coffee" and more in terms of "I'm going to perform my coffee ritual again."
+Think less in terms of "I'm going to make a cup quickly" but more in terms of "I'm going to perform my coffee ritual again."
 Then you will certainly succeed in an attractive coffee drink that tastes good and meets your expectations every time.

 Back to blog